elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 to "wrap" the key is never used.

 For the second limitation, `$key` is being re-used every time the user submits a new colour code.
-This breaks the security of the OTP.
+This breaks some of the security of the OTP.

 For the third limitation, both the plaintext (`$defaultdata`) and the ciphertext (the cookie) are known.
 This means that the key can be retrieved.
 To understand